justinmahar/gatsby-starter-mdx-launchpad/README.md

 const postNodes: MdxData[] = postsData?.posts?.nodes ? postsData.posts.nodes : [];
 ```

+In this query, we're filtering for content that's not partial or private, and is in the group `posts`.

-And if you'd like to query posts from a particular category:
+If you'd like to query posts from a particular category:

 ```js
 const postsData = useStaticQuery(graphql`